Datacom DBUTLTY SEQ=PHYSICAL BACKUP receives RC 46(1) error.

 NO - Allows tables in the database to be updated and allows the INIT or LOAD functions on the data area during the backup.

-YES - Specifies that CA Datacom/DB determines that the data area is loaded with a loaded Index and that the database is not open for update.
+YES - Specifies that Datacom/DB determines that the data area is loaded with a loaded Index and that the database is not open for update.
 During the backup, the database may not be opened for update.

 Therefore, in order to use SEQ=PHYSICAL while the database is open and being used by the application, it is necessary to specify UPDATE=NO on the BACKUP command.
 This will also apply to the DBUTLTY EXTRACT command with SEQ=PHYSICAL.